2008 Trophée des Champions

 The 2008 Trophée des Champions Final was a football match that saw the 2007–08 Ligue 1 and Coupe de France champions Lyon face off against Bordeaux.
-Since Lyon won both the league and the Coupe de France, they faced the club that finished in second place in Ligue 1 this past season, Bordeaux.
+Since Lyon won both the league and the Coupe de France, they faced the club that finished in second place in Ligue 1, Bordeaux.

 The match was held on 2 August 2008 at the Stade Chaban-Delmas in Bordeaux.
 After the score finished in a 0–0 draw after 90 minutes, Bordeaux ended Lyon's streak of six-straight Trophée des Champions titles by defeating them 5–4 on penalties.